pindaroso/haskell-serverless-example/README.md

 Deleting an API Gateway endpoint:

 ```
-$ ./main api delete --endpoint fooAPI
+./main api delete --endpoint fooAPI
 ```

 Note that AWS has a rate limit on API deletions.

 ### TODO

-* Creating an API Gateway endpoint and linking it to Lambda function: The configuration and part of the code are ready but the process is a little bit involved hence requires more interaction with AWS
+* Create an API Gateway endpoint and linking it to Lambda function.
+The configuration and part of the code are ready but the process is a little bit involved hence requires more interaction with AWS.

 ## Manual Setup